PKBeam/Edda/index.md

 ## Get in touch
 Do you have suggestions, bug reports, or something else to say?

 Feel free to make a new [GitHub issue](https://github.com/PKBeam/Edda/issues) or come and discuss it over on the [Ragnacustoms](https://ragnacustoms.com) Discord server.
+Pull requests are also welcome.